 Al Sahra, The Different Company / Emilie Coppermann

-This is an interesting, and very different than the usual olfactory vision of Sahara – a fragrance that moves far away from amber, spices, dates, Floriental-Orientals or any oud-infused stereotype: contrasting and modern Al Sahra by Master Perfumer Emilie Copperman.
-I reviewed it fully for Cafleurebon – here – as soon as it was released, and I’ve kept returning to it.
+This is interesting and very different from the usual olfactory vision of Sahara – a fragrance that moves far away from amber, spices, dates, Floriental-Orientals, or any oud-infused stereotype: contrasting and modern Al Sahra by Master Perfumer Emilie Copperman.

 These cold tones crystalize into translucent flowers, imaginary floral mists above the desert, opening the way for warmer notes to follow.
 As these imaginary flowers turn bitter, their petals falling off to the dry ground, Al Sahra slowly reveals its Oriental side, one that’s been there all along, only you didn’t see it at first.

 The incense used is dry and abstract, resins are softly painted watercolor impressions that are carefully dabbed with spices, and a fine layer of cyber-cool and warm at the same time – amber-patchouli-sandalwood base.